Donbas Arena: UEFA Euro 2012 matches

-Donbass Arena was included in the official bidding project submitted by Poland and Ukraine for hosting UEFA Euro 2012.
+Donbas Arena was included in the official bidding project submitted by Poland and Ukraine for hosting UEFA Euro 2012.
 The stadium was one of the venues for the UEFA Euro 2012.
-The stadium hosted group D stage games and one quarter-final and one semi-final game (with the other matches in that group played at Olimpiysky National Sports Complex).
+The stadium hosted group D stage games and one quarter-final and one semi-final game (with the other matches in that group played at Olimpiyskyi National Sports Complex).
 Unlike most new stadiums being built in Poland and Ukraine, Donbass Arena was not specifically built for the tournament.

 The following matches were played at the stadium during the UEFA Euro 2012:

 Other uses

-The project of new stadium "Donbass Arena" was conceived long before Ukraine was named as co-host of Euro 2012.
+The project of new stadium "Donbas Arena" was conceived long before Ukraine was named as co-host of Euro 2012.
 The owner considered the possibility of daily use of the arena.
-"Donbass Arena" includes three restaurants, a lounge-bar, a fan cafe, numerous fast-food outlets, retail outlets, a fitness center, corporate boxes and first aid rooms.
+"Donbas Arena" includes three restaurants, a lounge-bar, a fan cafe, numerous fast-food outlets, retail outlets, a fitness center, corporate boxes and first aid rooms.
 The stadium also provides facilities for corporate events - presentations, press conferences, celebrations and concerts.
-Stadium tours are available which include an examination of the unique features of Donbass Arena, a visit to the footballers' rooms and FC Shakhtar Museum and a visit to the FC Shakhtar brand shop for souvenirs.
+Stadium tours are available which include an examination of the unique features of Donbas Arena, a visit to the footballers' rooms and FC Shakhtar Museum and a visit to the FC Shakhtar brand shop for souvenirs.

+The stadium was an inspiration for one of the multiplayer maps in the 2020 battle royale video game Call of Duty: Warzone, which depicts several real-life locations in Donetsk.

-War in Ukraine
+Russo-Ukrainian War

-On 20 May 2014, the stadium hosted a small "Peace March" against the violence of the 2014 pro-Russian conflict in Ukraine and the self-proclaimed Donetsk People's Republic.
+On 20 May 2014, the stadium hosted a small "Peace March" against the violence of the 2014 pro-Russian unrest in Ukraine and the self-proclaimed Donetsk People's Republic.

-On 22 August 2014, the stadium was damaged by what was reported to be artillery shelling, as the Ukrainian armed forces clashed with pro-Russian separatists for control of the town.
+On 22 August 2014, the stadium was damaged by what was reported to be artillery shelling, as the Ukrainian armed forces clashed with pro-Russian separatists for control of the city.

 On 20 October 2014, the stadium was again damaged by what was reported to be artillery shelling.
 This time, the stadium sustained damage to the east and west sides and at least one large glass panel fell near a young girl.